P2LHAP:Wearable sensor-based human activity recognition, segmentation and forecast through Patch-to-Label Seq2Seq Transformer: EXPERIMENTS AND RESULTS

 \subsection{Qualitative segmentation results}

-To demonstrate the segmentation performance of our proposed method, this section presents a visualization of patch-level activity predictions in Fig. \ref{segment visualization comparsion}, with each color representing a different activity category.
-We compared sequence fragments obtained through model segmentation with selected sequence fragments from the PAMAP2 and WISDM datasets.
+To demonstrate our proposed method's segmentation performance, this section presents a visualization of patch-level activity predictions in Fig. \ref{segment visualization comparsion}, with each color representing a different activity category.
+We compare sequence fragments obtained through model segmentation with selected sequence fragments from the PAMAP2 and WISDM datasets.
 In practical application scenarios, excessive segmentation can adversely affect prediction accuracy.
 Nonetheless, as depicted in the figure, our method successfully reduces most over-segmentation errors, leading to more precise and consistent patch-level predicted segments within each active segment.

-Table \ref{dynamic segmentation result} displays the segmentation performance of our proposed method in comparison to competing algorithms.
+Table \ref{dynamic segmentation result} displays the segmentation performance of our proposed method in comparison with competing algorithms.
 Our method excels in both segmentation and recognition tasks, consistently outperforming the comparison algorithms.
-Specifically, our Jaccard Index results on the Pamap2 dataset surpassed those of A\&D and BCMLF-HARS by 9.82\% and 3.47\% respectively, Where (w/o) represents the segmentation Jaccard Index scores obtained without using the smoothing strategy.
+Notably, our Jaccard Index scores on the Pamap2 dataset surpassed those of A\&D and JSR by 9.82\% and 3.47\% respectively, where (w/o) represents the segmentation Jaccard Index scores obtained without using the smoothing strategy.
+This justifies our employment of a smoothing algorithm, which effectively mitigates the boundary irregularities resulting from excessive segmentation.
+The algorithm serves to enhance clarity by refining the boundaries and ensures clearer and more distinct segmentation for each individual activity.